 The Extinction of the Yoga Book Club

 There are no yoga book clubs in Las Vegas (or in any city), trust me, I invited everyone I know to try and start one.
 Three other people would show up, while over a thousand people would practice asana every day in town.
-As you progress in your intellectual studies, you’ll have to leave your old ideas about yoga behind forever.
+As you progress in your inner journey in yoga and study of yoga philosophy, you’ll have to leave your old ideas about yoga behind forever.

 Once you see or read about the homeless children, dogs, and elderly in India can you view yoga the same?